 Name Description name The object name, specified as a partial path (3.1). access Whether object instances can be Added or Deleted (readWrite) or not (readOnly).
-Adding or deleting instances is meaningful only for a Multi-Instance Object (table). minEntries The minimum number of instances of this object (always less than or equal to maxEntries). maxEntries The maximum number of instances of this object (can be "unbounded"). minEntries and maxEntries allow the object to be placed into one of three categories: minEntries=0, maxEntries=1: single-instance object which might not be allowed to exist, e.g. because only one of it and another object can exist at the same time.
+Adding or deleting instances is meaningful only for a Multi-Instance Object (table). minEntries The minimum number of instances of this object (always less than or equal to maxEntries). maxEntries The maximum number of instances of this object (can be "unbounded"). minEntries and maxEntries allow the object to be placed into one of three categories: • minEntries=0, maxEntries=1: single-instance object which might not be allowed to exist, e.g. because only one of it and another object can exist at the same time.
 Note that this is not the same thing as an optional object (in a sense, all objects are optional; requirements are specified via profiles).
-For an object with minEntries=0, maxEntries=1, the description MUST explain why it might not be allowed to exist, e.g. referencing the other objects that constrain it. • minEntries=1, maxEntries=1: single-instance object that is always allowed to exist. • All other cases: Multi-Instance Object (table) (A.2.8.1). status The object's {current, deprecated, obsoleted, deleted} status.
-This defaults to current, and so is not likely to be specified for a new object. description The object's description (A.2.2). component The components that are referenced (included) by the object. parameter The object's parameter definitions (A.2.7).
+For an object with minEntries=0, maxEntries=1, the description MUST explain why it might not be allowed to exist, e.g. referencing the other objects that constrain it. • minEntries=1, maxEntries=1: single-instance object that is always allowed to exist. • All other cases: Multi-Instance Object (table) (A.2.10.1). mountType For USP only, denotes whether this object is a Mountable Object, a Mount Point, or none.
+Possible values are: mountable: this object is a Mountable Object.
+Such an object appears only right under the Root Object. mountPoint: this object is a Mount Point. none (default): this object is neither a Mountable Object nor a Mount Point. a fa fuia status The object's {current, deprecated, obsoleted, deleted} status.
+This defaults to current, and so is not likely to be specified for a new object. description The object's description (A.2.2). component The components that are referenced (included) by the object (A.2.5). parameter The object's parameter definitions (A.2.7). command For USP only, the object's command definitions (A.2.8). event For USP only, the object's event definitions (A.2.9).

-Table 18 - XML Object Definition
+Table 19 - XML Object Definition

-A.2.8.1 Tables
+A.2.10.1 Tables